vern2016/project1--Dynamic-sketch./README.md

 ```
 &nbsp;5.
 Copy and paste your working code into your Github file named **`p1-lastname.java`**
 _(Make sure that code in Github will compile without syntax errors;
-Please do not paste non-compiling code into your Github files.)_
+Avoid pasting non-compiling code into your Github files.)_

 ###### **NOTE:** All code in Github is "open source" and available to everyone.

 ###Code Review
 Be prepared to discuss your code during **Code Review** sessions in class.